Updated on 15/05/21

 Don’t worry, your resident Master Blaster has some tips and advice.

 What does a SMETS1 Landis+Gyr E470 look like?

 Here’s an example of one installed by British Gas/Centrica:

 As an alternative angle, this is another image from the same thread:

-The most common characteristics of the SMETS1 versions are the fact they have a black border surrounding the display, and will often have a separate Comms Hub next to the meter, such as the Trilliant SEAP-2001-V. If you have one of these, your gas meter will also be SMETS1 and is probably a Landis+Gyr G370.
+The common characteristic of the SMETS1 versions is that they have a separate Comms Hub next to the meter, such as the Trilliant SEAP-2001-V. If you have one of these, your gas meter will also be SMETS1 and is probably a Landis+Gyr G370.

 If I’ve got one of these, can I switch supplier without breaking it?

 Unfortunately, I’ve got a bit of bad news there.
 To get the best info, I need to call in help from SmartMe, one of the resources we use here a lot.